 Teaching ESL in Colombia has given me the opportunity to connect with the greater ESL community, learn from fellow educators, and have a positive impact on students’ lives.
 If you’re considering going abroad, Colombia is a great place to do so, and there are hundreds of new ESL teaching opportunities springing up in the country every single day.
 I’ll tell you exactly how to find a job teaching in Colombia, why it’s a great country to teach in, and what you can expect from the schools there — information I wish I had!
-Plus, I’ll give you the low-down on how you can supplement your income by teaching ESL online.
+Plus, I’ll give you the low-down on how you can supplement your income with an online English teaching job.

 Why teach ESL abroad in Colombia?

 Teaching ESL in Colombia can be a rich and rewarding experience.
 Not only will you gain exposure to a brand-new culture, but the country itself has some very diverse environments, and you’ll have the opportunity to explore everything from the coffee country to the Caribbean to the Andes Mountains to the Amazon Rainforest.
 Plus, you’ll get to brush up on your Spanish!

 Requirements to teach English in Colombia

 The basic requirements to teach in Colombia are similar to the typical requirements of the region in general: TEFL certification (120+ hours preferred) and sometimes a university degree.
 For example, I took the Bridge 120-Hour Master TEFL/TESOL Certificate, which is widely accepted, and also chose to add on the Guided Teaching Practicum course because I wanted some hands-on teaching experience, in addition to the online training.
 (Previous teaching experience is generally not a requirement for jobs in Colombia, though some schools may prefer it.)

 Browse online TEFL certification options.